srini0x00/dvta/README.md

 Usage:
 ------
-1. Clone the project and navigate to DVTA\bin\Release\ directory to get the compiled binary, which is ready to play with
+1. Clone the project and navigate to DVTA\bin\Release\ directory to get the compiled binary, which is ready to play with.
+Alternatively, you can compile the source.
 2. Set up SQL Server and FTP Server - instructions shown here https://youtu.be/rx8mtI1HU5c

     Queries used in the video: